You Don’t Have To Live With The Ringing In Your Ears

 A hearing assessment is the first step toward managing tinnitus symptoms.
 During your hearing evaluation, your audiologist will ask for information regarding your condition and how it is affecting your quality of life.

-In some cases, additional testing by ear, nose, and throat doctors or other medical professionals is necessary to rule out other suspected medical conditions.
+In some cases, testing by ear, nose, and throat doctors or other medical professionals is necessary to rule out other medical conditions.